FMS Listed by thegentlemen Ransomware Group

 Why This Matters for You and Your Family

 When a company like FMS is breached, the information stolen can include contracts, employee records, customer lists, support tickets, or licensing databases.
-If your name, email, phone number, or company affiliation appears in any of those files, your personal data is now in the hands of criminals.
+If your name, email, phone number, or company affiliation appears in any of those files, your personal data may now be in the hands of criminals.
 Credential leaks from such incidents frequently appear on underground forums within weeks, giving attackers the raw material they need to attempt account takeovers on your email, banking, or social media accounts.
 For families, a single exposed work email can lead to phishing messages that target both parents and children.

 The Doxxing and Identity-Chain Risk